facebookresearch/nevergrad/README.md

 If you want your experiment plan to be seedable, be extra careful as to how you handle randomness in the experiment generator, since each individual experiment may be run in any order.
 See [experiments.py](nevergrad/benchmark/experiments.py) for examples of seedable experiment plans.
 If you do not care for it.
 For simplicity's sake, the experiment plan generator is however not required to have a seed parameter (but will not be reproducible in this case).

 ## Instrumentation

+**Please note that instrumentation is still a work in progress.
+We will try to update it to make it simpler and simpler to use (all feedbacks are welcome ;) ), with the side effect that their will be breaking changes (see Issues #44 to #47).**

 The aim of instrumentation is to turn a piece of code with parameters you want to optimize into a function defined on an n-dimensional continuous space.
 For this, discrete/categorial variables must be transformed to continuous variables, and all variables concatenated.
 The instrumentation subpackage will help you do this.